Last updated: October 1st, 2023

 What’s inside a Direct Drive Wheelbase?

 Most of us would never dream of unscrewing our wheelbase cases to find out what’s inside.
-Fortunately, YouTubers like Barry Rowlands at Sim Racing Garage do regularly!
+Fortunately, YouTubers like Barry Rowlands at Sim Racing Garage do so regularly!
 Here he is taking a Fanatec DD2 apart.

 In any DD wheelbase, fundamentally, you have a motor, a power supply, a motherboard, a digital motor drive and a USB converter: